mistapee/handpumppad/README.md

 These do look pretty good with round hitbox keycaps, but, you do need decent stable stalks n your keys or it's a bit wobbly.
 After these arrived someone pointed me to a link of a similar device seemingly built with layered perspex.
 For about
 8 times more than I charge!
 Crikey!
-Niche tax
+Niche tax.
+Ebay link at bottom.

 <img width="1600" height="1200" alt="srdftgyhj" src="https://github.com/user-attachments/assets/062fdbf8-ba70-4aa9-b89e-616ac3a39507" />